Easy Recuperating Foods

-Before proceeding, I want to let you know that I am not a licensed nutritionist, nor am I a medical professional.
-If you need to follow a bland diet, see your medical practitioner or someone qualified to give you the correct foods for your needs.
-I’m only sharing what I liked and ate on this particular diet/bland food experience.
+I am not a licensed nutritionist, nor am I a medical professional.
+If you need to follow a bland diet, see your medical practitioner or nutritionist.
+I’m only sharing what I liked and ate on this particular bland food experience.

 Twice, I even splurged and ate chicken too soon.
-Back to easy foods (chicken tasted good but not on the same digest scale as easy/bland foods), I started craving vegetables (good thing ’cause I LOVE veggies).
+Back to easy foods, I started craving vegetables (good thing ’cause I LOVE veggies).

 - Cheese Omelet

 - Spinach Omelet

 - Cheese Spinach & Carrot Omelet

 But there is another recipe my friend, Denise, told me about that I had not ever made before.
 Egg Drop Chicken Noodle Soup.
 She and I were talking on the phone, and I mentioned the fact that I was about to go eat chicken noodle soup again.
 She gave me the idea of cooking homemade chicken noodle soup and dropping eggs into it.

 I thought about that a minute.
 How would an egg drop be in canned soup?
 I tried it, and it was delicious.
 Here’s the recipe for you (though it’s easy enough that you wouldn’t need a recipe):